andrewchou949/Personal-Finance-Management-Application/README.md

 3. Commit your changes (`git commit -m 'Add some feature'`).
 4. Push to the branch (`git push origin feature/YourFeature`).
 5. Open a pull request.

+### Projects Progress has been halted due to personal reasons.
+Will be continued in the future.